-I only did the first months game from scratch in the end, as I started working with Aaron shortly after that.
-Infection was the second project on the list and I did close that off too, albeit a bit rushed, but that was already 80% ready so didn’t really count.
+I only did the first months game from scratch in the end as I started working with Aaron shortly after.
+Infection was the second project on the list and I did close that off too, albeit a bit rushed, and was already 80% ready so it didn’t really count.

 So here it is, and you can have either a Mac or Windows version.
 No explanation of the gameplay is needed as it’s a very simple shooter that you’ll soon pick up.
 I’ve not published the source code but I will do at a later date, as the game was written in Blitzmax a couple of years back, and I’ve long since moved on to other development systems.

 Try it and see for yourself.
-I liked the idea so much that I actually have an almost complete IOS/OSX version written in Swift that is technically much improved on this game, but just doesn’t feel as good, so I’m yet to release it.
+I liked the idea so much that I actually have an almost complete IOS/OSX version written in Swift 2 that is technically much improved on this game, but just doesn’t feel as good, so I didn’t release it.
 Aaron and I have often talked about expanding on the basic idea as part of a bigger game but mostly that’s still at the design stage for a future project.

 Sorry, there is currently no compiled windows build at present but I will upload one in the near future.